 - Frasier Crane's mother Hester — in Cheers she threatens to kill Diane if she doesn't stop dating her son ("I've got a gun and I'm not afraid to use it!"), and later tries to bribe Sam into stealing Diane back from Frasier.

-- Also Daphne Moon's horrendous mother, who still seeks to criticise, dominate and exert control from six thousand miles away in Manchester, England.
+- Daphne Moon's horrendous mother still seeks to criticise, dominate and exert control from six thousand miles away in Manchester, England.
 It gets even worse when she moves to Seattle.

-- On Angel, Phantom Dennis' mother walled him up rather than let him run off & get married.
+- On Angel, Phantom Dennis's mother walled him up rather than let him run off & get married.
 His spirit destroys her ghost.

 - Lucille Bluth of Arrested Development with her youngest son, Buster.

 - The show has a mother-daughter variant, where Catherine Madison pressures her daughter to be just like her.
 When Amy refuses, Catherine uses magic to switch places with her daughter.

 - Spike's mother.
 Smothering went sideways into sick, evil-land when newly minted vampire Spike turns his own mother.
 Spike's mother, who is of course now possessed by a demon, tries to shag him.
 She claims she couldn't wait to get rid of him.

 - Michael Westen's mom Madeleine in Burn Notice, at least in season 1.
 She eventually becomes a low-action sort of Mama Bear, to the point of standing up to the FBI to protect him.
 It's a thoroughly suitable retirement for Christine Cagney.

 - Pike's mum in Dad's Army, who made him wear a scarf whenever he went on parade as a result of his 'croup'.
 It's implied on several occasions that much of her over-mothering was a desperate attempt to prevent him from being called up to fight in the war.